prazdevs/praz.dev/content/work.md

 # Work

-Here lies my developer curriculum.
-You will find (open source) projects I created and am proud of, but also a timeline of my professional experience.
+The (open source) projects I created and am proud of, but also a timeline of my professional experience.

 ## Projects